Diagnostic Services at our Family Medical Center

 Computed Tomography (CT) is used to visualize certain regions of your body using cross-sectional imaging.
 CT scanning combines special X-ray equipment with sophisticated computers to produce multiple images or pictures of the inside of the body.
 CT scans of internal organs, bone, soft tissue, and blood vessels are used to diagnose problems such as cancers, cardiovascular disease, infectious disease, trauma and musculoskeletal disorders.
-RCHC’s advanced 16-slice CT system provides quality images to help physicians make a more accurate diagnosis.
+RCHC’s advanced 64-slice CT system provides quality images to help providers make a more accurate diagnosis.
 This valuable service is available for routine and emergency exams.

-DEXA or bone densitometry measures bone mineral density and bone loss (osteoporosis) in men and women.
+DEXA or bone densitometry measures the bone mineral density and bone loss (osteoporosis) in men and women.
 A Bone Mineral Density (BMD) measurement is a powerful predictor of skeletal strength and fracture risk.
 This service is available with our in house DEXA scanner which aids in diagnosis and inpatient management decisions.

 EKG or Electrocardiogram is an electrical tracing of the heart.
 EKGs are performed to rule out any cardiac events or arrhythmias.
 The EKG system is critical in detecting a heart attack and in life-saving treatments.

 Magnetic Resonance Imaging (MRI) uses a powerful magnet, radio waves, and sophisticated computer software to produce remarkably clear pictures of your head, spine, and other parts of your body.
 An MRI is typically used to find problems such as tumors, bleeding, infection, and injury.
-Our mobile MRI has an ultra short design that allows more patients to be scanned with their head outside the tube.
+Our mobile MRI has an ultra-short design that allows more patients to be scanned with their head outside the tube.
 MRI exams are available at RCHC each week.

 Nuclear Medicine can provide accurate images that aid in the study of organs and tissues and how they work in order to diagnose disease.
 Nuclear medicine uses a very small amount of radioactive contrast, which shows abnormalities that can be detected by a camera.
-The scans are safe with about the same dose as common x-ray.
+The scans are safe with about the same dose as a common x-ray.
 Nuclear medicine can help determine the presence or progression of cancer, analyze heart, kidney, and gallbladder function and disease, scan lungs for respiratory and blood flow problems and more.
 Nuclear medicine is available every two weeks at RCHC.

 Ultrasound is a non-invasive test that uses sound waves to produce images of organs, veins, and arteries.
 The microphone-shaped transducer is moved across the area of interest on the body in order to obtain images from various angles.
 Echocardiography is an ultrasound examination of the heart that displays the structure, function, and blood flow patterns on a screen without the use of x-rays.
 Ultrasound is available twice per week.